 - Remember the difference between need and want: Another key is to get back to basics.
 Remind yourself of the difference between needs and wants.
 When you remember the difference, it’s easier to say no to buying things you don’t need.
 Drawing the line can help you avoid lifestyle inflation.
 It’s often too easy to get caught up with things when you think that you “need” what you used to view as luxuries before your new income level.
 Keep the differences straight, and you will be less likely to give in to lifestyle inflation.

 - Consider experiences vs. things: Instead of focusing on things — which are a huge part of lifestyle inflation — focus on experiences.
 What do you enjoy?
 Do you want to retain the choice to enjoy those activities?
 If you like taking a walk in the crisp autumn air (one of my favorite activities), do you really need to buy a bunch of stuff to clutter up your house?
 If you enjoy travel, doesn’t stuff just hold you back?
 Think about what experiences you enjoy.
 Instead of buying things, consider putting some of the extra money you have in a fund to help you enjoy travel and other experiences.
+You can check out a certificate of deposit calculator to see how your funds can grow when invested wisely.

 Really think about your lifestyle, and what’s important to you.
 While it’s nice to get a little income boost, you want to make sure that you aren’t inflating your lifestyle and losing site of what’s important.
 Put that money to a use other than things, and you can continue living a truly rich life while preparing for the future.